Survival Analysis with Graph-Based Regularization for Predictors: Theoretical Guarantees

-\end{thm} The results in Theorem~\ref{thm:asynormal} indicates that the proposed estimate is asymptotically consistent when the dimension $p$ is fixed, in the sense that the support of the true parameter can be recovered.
-It also provides approximate confidence intervals for the estimate when the sample size is moderately large, based on the asymptotic normal distribution.
+\end{theorem} The result in Theorem~\ref{thm:asynormal} indicates that the proposed estimate is asymptotically consistent when the dimension $p$ is fixed and $n\to\infty$, in the sense that the support of the true parameter can be recovered.
+It can also provide approximate confidence intervals for the estimate when the sample size is moderately large, based on the asymptotic normal distribution.
+It is worthwhile remarking that while the true Fisher information matrix $I(\bbeta_0)$ could be unknown in practice, we may estimate it using the empirical Fisher information and using the coefficients estimate $\hat\bbeta$.